Nursing Story Slam

 Associate Professor, English, UCalgary Arts

-Educational Leader in Residence, Taylor Institute for Teaching and Learning
+Acting Senior Director for the Taylor Institute for Teaching and Learning

-Derritt Mason is the author of Queer Anxieties of Young Adult Literature and Culture (2021) and the co-editor, with Kenneth B. Kidd, of two essay collections: Alt Kid Lit: What Children’s Literature Might Be (2024) and Queer as Camp: Essays on Summer, Style, and Sexuality (2019).
+Dr. Derritt Mason is the author of Queer Anxieties of Young Adult Literature and Culture (2021) and the co-editor, with Kenneth B. Kidd, of two essay collections: Alt Kid Lit: What Children’s Literature Might Be (2024) and Queer as Camp: Essays on Summer, Style, and Sexuality (2019).
+Derritt also produces and hosts a podcast called 3QTL: Three Questions About Teaching and Learning.
+As a scholar of literature, Derritt is interested in how stories shape the world around us—and how culture and convention shape the stories we choose to tell.

 Meet your Nursing Story Slam co-leads and coaches